The Wimberley Village Library is planning for a future in which it provides new services, new programs, and new spaces for all of its patrons.

 What specific changes are planned in the expansion?

 a.
-Addition of an 8,500 square feet wing to the northwest of the present facility which will double our current space.
+Addition of a new wing to the northwest of the present facility adding 8,800 square feet

 b.
-The expansion will include large children, and teen areas.
+The new wing will include large children, and teen areas.
 A large meeting room seating 100

-g.
-The existing meeting room will become a Friends work/sales space, allowing year-round book
+b.
+The existing meeting room will become a Friends of the Library work/sales space, allowing

-h.
-The existing children’s room will become small and mid size meeting rooms and storage.
+c.
+The existing children’s area will become small and medium meeting rooms and the reference